 In February 2007, Dr. Tommy King was named the ninth president of the university, the first alumnus to serve in this position.
 Under Dr. King's leadership, the university constructed a \$1M addition to the Fail-Asbury Hall on the Hattiesburg campus.
 Also the size of the Smith/Rouse Library was expanded by 40%, the Sarah Ellen Gillespie Museum of Art was dedicated, land was purchased for the new coast campus on which Phase I was constructed, and establishment of the William Carey University College of Osteopathic Medicine (COM) was undertaken.
 In December 2008, The Southern Association of Colleges and Schools raised the institution to Level V status, which permits the granting of doctoral degrees.
 A Master of Biomedical Science degree was added to the degree program, and enrollment reached an all-time record high.
-In 2008-2009 Carey was named a "Best Buy in American Education" and was named to the national Presidential Honor Roll for Community Service.
 In October 2009 the Commission on Osteopathic College Accreditation granted provisional accreditation to the College of Osteopathic Medicine.
-Tennis was added to the athletic program with cross country and women's golf to be added in 2010-2011.
+Tennis was added to the athletic program in 2009 with cross country and women's golf added in 2010-2011.

-In the summer of 2010 a new facilities building was occupied, and the new academic building of the College of Osteopathic Medicine housed the inaugural class of over 100 students.
-The Joe and Virginia Tatum Theatre was completed.
-In the fall of 2010, a specialist degree in higher education administration was offered, and the career and technical education department was founded.
+In the summer of 2010, a new facilities building was occupied and the College of Osteopathic Medicine enrolled an inaugural class of 110 students.
+Three buildings comprise the medical complex: Academic Building, Medical Arts Building, and the Asbury Administrative Center.
+The Joe and Virginia Tatum Theatre was constructed in 2010.
+In the fall of 2010, a specialist degree in higher education administration was offered, and the career and technical education department was established.